Ventilator Management Overview and Practice Questions

 An increase in the spontaneous tidal volume.

-36. Why are patients with extremely high airway resistance or low compliance more likely to develop ventilator related lung injuries?
+36. Why are patients with extremely high airway resistance or low compliance more likely to develop ventilator-related lung injuries?

-By keeping the plateau pressure below 35 cm H20 because this pressure measurement is the best estimate of the average peak alveolar pressure.
+Keep the plateau pressure below 35 cmH20 because this measurement is the best estimate of the average peak alveolar pressure.

 Alveolar hypoventilation, CO2 retention, and respiratory acidosis.